Skip to Content

 Split photo showing an external view of the Truma AquaGo alongside the interior controls of the unit

-This is the Truma AquaGo we had installed in our Newmar Mountain Aire to replace a traditional/standard water heater.
+This is the Truma AquaGo we had installed in our former Newmar Mountain Aire to replace a traditional/standard water heater.
 This split-screen photo shows what the unit looks like from outside the motorhome (left) and what the controls look like inside the rig.

 RV Water Heaters: Tank vs Tankless